-Throughout my tenure as CEO of 3Pillar, I’ve found over and over that there’s a small subset of individuals who equate the amount of money they are paid to the respect that they have from the organization.
+Throughout my tenure as CEO of 3Pillar, I’ve found that there’s a small subset of individuals who equate the amount of money they are paid to the respect that they have from the organization.

 However, there is no amount of money that will express the value of an employee.
-Each and every one of us is innately more worthwhile than a dollar.
+Each and every one of us is innately more worthwhile than any amount of paper.

 This comes from a disorientation.
 It comes from people taking their self-worth from what they do and accomplish and how that’s recognized, rather than from who they are as a person and that they intrinsically hold dignity and are valuable because of who they are.

 In these situations, as a leader, it’s important to communicate very clearly that these individuals are more than welcome to move on if they believe they are being paid unjustly.
 The last thing I want is an employee who feels as though we are slighting them or that they’re not fairly compensated.

 The reality is that some businesses value certain roles more than others.
 If the fair market allows that individual to seek and receive that compensation they’re looking for, that’s great.
 I have no problem with that, and I’m excited for that person.

 What I’ve found more often than not is that, in most cases, these individuals leave, chase the dollar, and become even more miserable because of it.

 No amount of money can make you happy.
 It also can’t make you feel valued or appreciated.

 The dollar is just a reflection of the value that an employer places on you and your role.
 It is not the end-all and be-all.
 You have trust the data.
 You have to trust and have a good enough relationship to be content and happy with what you’re paid.
 If you’re not, it’s time to move on.